 - It can be used on fiberglass, gel coat, paint, chrome, stainless steel and plastics.

 - Contains Carnauba wax.
 It’s also 100% silicone free.

 - Has UV protection that lasts up to 30 days.

 - Helps remove water spots, dust and debris from your RV’s surface and helps repel them.

 It’s not the cheapest nor the most expensive wax.
-You do need to apply this wax in the shade and make sure your RV is cool to the touch.The application does involve more steps compared to the other 3 waxes.
-If you are wanting to do a quick one step job this may not be the wax for you.
+You do need to apply this spray wax in the shade and make sure your RV is cool to the touch.The application does involve more steps compared to the other 3 waxes.
+If you are wanting to do a quick job this may not be the wax for you.

 Giving your RV a good wax and cleaning on a regular basis will help keep the exterior strong and looking good for a long time.

 All these products have some great qualities to them and can offer good protection for your RV to keep it in great condition for awhile.
 The best RV wax will get you a quality product that is easy on the wallet and good on time.
 So what are you waiting for?
 Give your RV the protection it deserves and get to waxing!